 Kieran is a composer, field recordist, lecturer and PhD researcher based in Nottingham.

 Kieran's compositional work for film has been broadcast on channels such as BBC Two, S4C and Amazon Prime, in addition to screenings at international festivals across LA, Washington, and Toronto.
-In August 2025, Kieran released his latest work, Heavens Full Of Static, an album that explored the recent closures and loss of industry for Tata Steel in Port Talbot through a combination of field recordings, experimental composition and electronic textures.
+In August 2025, Kieran released his latest work, Heavens Full Of Static (2025), an album that explored the recent closures and loss of industry for Tata Steel in Port Talbot through a combination of field recordings, experimental composition and electronic textures.
 Kieran's interest in the use of sound as an investigative tool for documenting and exploring environments also led him to direct the experimental film Sequence Of A Dreaming Machine (2026).

 Kieran is a lecturer in Film Composition and Audio Production at the University of Gloucestershire, where he is also completing his PhD in Sonic Hauntology while working on commissions across music, film and sound.